goutamdadhich/DSA-DAA-using-popular-languages/README.md

 Now write the Algorithm and push using these steps.

-#Commands to push the code
+# Commands to push the code

-git add "name of the file"
+git add "name of the file".
-git commit -m "Few words about the file" git push
+git commit -m "Few words about the file". git push

 Now enter the userid and password